wallace picture

 Research

 My current research focuses on deep Gaussian processes and how to apply them in Bayesian inverse problems.
 Such inverse problems arise, e. g., in image reconstruction.
-I am mostly concerned with the computational side, exploring ways to sample a large number of GPs that depend on each other in an efficient manner.
-For my work I need Python with SciPy and FEniCS, Ubuntu via the WSL, and a lot of tea.

 Master’s Thesis and First Paper